Capital Gains Tax on Gold Bullion – Do I Pay This?

 Capital Gains Tax Limits

-This tax is only payable if an investor realizes over their tax free allowance for that particular tax year, currently £11,700.
-The size and value of their investment will determine whether they will have to pay any tax or not.
-As from 6th April 2016, Capital Gains Tax rates are being reduced by 8% for both basic and higher rate tax payers.
+This tax is only payable if an investor realizes over their tax free allowance for that particular tax year, currently £12,300.
+The size, type and value of their investment will determine whether they will have to pay any tax or not and at what rate.

-This significant reduction appears to be a step to encourage more investment and is great news for investors.
-Remember it is only the profit made from the original outlay that is taken into account, therefore most small investors may never reach the Capital Gains Tax threshold.
+Remember, it is only the profit made from the original outlay that is taken into account, therefore most small investors never reach the capital gains tax threshold.

 - One Kilo Gold Bar